Xavier-IV/make-desktop/README.md

 This program require Java of minimum 1.7 to be installed on your system.
 Type:
 * $ java -version
-to check your current Java version.
+to check your current Java version

 #### How to use